-Two weeks ago I headed to Charleston with Charlotte based photographer and food blogger Jonathan Cooper of Nom Knowledge to kick-off the debut of the Liberate Your Palate Craft Cocktail Tour in the Holy City with a fun mini-tour organized by "the never boring" (inside joke) Charlotte Park of the Lou Hammond Group.
+Two weeks ago I headed to Charleston to kick-off the debut of the Liberate Your Palate Craft Cocktail Tour in the Holy City with a fun mini-tour organized by "the never boring" (inside joke) Charlotte Park of the Lou Hammond Group.
 The tour included visits to S.N.O.B, 5Church and High Cotton with a group of some of the most influential food and cocktail bloggers in the city, collectively referred to as the #TastemakersCHS.

-Upon arriving we were met by Justin Edgar, the Food and Beverage Director and bartender Hilary Curry (@bowtie_bartender) who created the LYP Tour Cocktail, The Porch Swing, made with Tequila, Pear Liquor, Lemon, Lime, Rosemary Syrup and Edisto Island Blueberries.
+Upon arriving I was met by Justin Edgar, the Food and Beverage Director and bartender Hilary Curry (@bowtie_bartender) who created the LYP Tour Cocktail, The Porch Swing, made with Tequila, Pear Liquor, Lemon, Lime, Rosemary Syrup and Edisto Island Blueberries.
 Since I had my video equipment (i.e. Iphone and $10 tripod) I thought I would capture some video at our shoot as well.
-Hilary made the cocktail for Jonathan to photograph and graciously allowed me to shoot some unexpected video footage of her making the cocktail, she was such a professional, knocking it out in one take.
-After arriving in Charleston on a day where the temperature was over 90 degrees, The Porch Swing was just the refreshing cocktail we needed to ready our palates for our time in Charleston.
+Hilary made the cocktail for Jonathan ( who accompanied on the trip to Charleston to photograph) and graciously allowed me to shoot some unexpected video footage of her making the cocktail, she was such a professional, knocking it out in one take.
+After arriving in Charleston on a day where the temperature was over 90 degrees, The Porch Swing was just the refreshing cocktail I needed to get ready to liberate my palate in Charleston.

 The Grocery is a Chef-driven restaurant owned by Executive Chef, Kevin Johnson and is based on seasonal ingredients available from local and regional farmers and fisherman that he has worked with for years.
 The Grocery's kitchen is stocked with house-made charcuterie and fresh, local fish and seafood.
 They also accommodate an in-house canning program to preserve fresh produce for the menu.